trinity-academy-webdev/website-template/README.md

 4.
 5. Extension: Do what you want

 # 3. Continue Development

 Objectives:

 - [ ] Assess your progress, do you have time to complete all the tasks?

-# 4. Complete Development
+    - [ ] If necessary, copy the tasks list with the new priorities.

-- [ ] Assess your progress, do you have time to complete all the tasks?
+- [ ] Change the HTML and CSS files to make the changes required.

-# 5. Reflection & Feedback
+# 4. Reflection & Feedback

 Objectives: